 - Be of legal contract age under state law; - Have established a household separate from parents or legal guardians for at least one year prior to application of occupancy, or, meet the U.S. Department of Education's definition of an independent student; - Not be claimed as a dependent by parents or legal guardians pursuant to IRS regulations; and - Obtain a certification of the amount of financial assistance that will be provided by parents, signed by the individual providing the support.
-This certification is required even if no assistance will be provided. - The U.S. Department of Education's definition of an independent student is an individual who is: - 24 or older by 12/31 of the award year - An orphan, in foster care, or a ward of the court or was an orphan, in foster care or a ward of the court at any time when the individual was 13 years of age or older - Is or was immediately prior to attaining the age of majority, an emancipated minor or in legal guardianship as determined by a court of competent jurisdiction in the individuals State of legal residence - Is a veteran of the Armed Forces or is currently serving on active duty other than training purposes - Is a graduate or professional student - Is married - Has legal dependents other than a spouse - Is a student for whom a financial aid administrator makes a documented determination of independence by reason of other unusual circumstances - Has been verified during the school year in which the application is submitted as either an unaccompanied youth who is a homeless child or youth (defined by section 725 of the McKinney-Vento Homeless Assistance Act), or as unaccompanied, at risk of homelessness and self-supporting, by: - o A local educational agency homeless liaison; or - Director, or designee, of a program funded under the Runaway and Homeless Youth Act; or - Director, or designee, of a program funded under Subtitle B of title IV of the McKinney-Vento Homeless Assistance Act; or - A financial aid administrator
+This certification is required even if no assistance will be provided. - The U.S. Department of Education's definition of an independent student is an individual who is: - 24 or older by 12/31 of the award year - An orphan, in foster care, or a ward of the court or was at any time when the individual was 13 years of age or older - Is an emancipated minor - Is a veteran of the Armed Forces or is currently serving on active duty other than training purposes - Is a graduate or professional student - Is married - Has legal dependents - Is a student for whom a financial aid administrator makes a documented determination of independence - Has been verified during the school year in which the application is submitted as either an unaccompanied youth who is a homeless child or youth (defined by section 725 of the McKinney-Vento Homeless Assistance Act), or at risk of homelessness, by: - o A local educational agency homeless liaison; or - o Director, or designee, of a program funded under the Runaway and Homeless Youth Act; or - Director, or designee, of a program funded under Subtitle B of title IV of the McKinney-Vento Homeless Assistance Act; or

+A financial aid administrator